Farleigh, Surrey: Post Industrial Revolution

 In 1848 area comprised 1060 acres, of which 690 acres were arable, 320 acres woodland, and the remainder pasture, statistics which are little changed today.
 By that time the tithes had been commuted for £177 4s, and the glebe consisted of 28.5 acres.

 In 1911 Merton College continued to hold the manor.

-From 1965 to 1969 Farleigh was part of the London Borough of Croydon.
+On 1 April 1965 the parish was abolished, from 1965 to 1969 Farleigh was part of the London Borough of Croydon.

 Geography

 Farleigh makes up the northern part of Chelsham and Farleigh civil parish.
 Both villages are on the North Downs, an AONB, and within the Green Belt.
 Farleigh is 4.5 mi south-east of Croydon, 13.4 mi south of London and 25 mi WNE of Surrey's county town, Guildford.

 Together with Chelsham the total population of the civil parish was 356 as measured by the 2001 census.

 Elevations, soil and geology

 Elevations range from 191m AOD in the south of Fickleshole (similarly the Chelsham border just south of the main village is 175m AOD – the bulk of the land is upland at a similar height) to the middle of a deep crevasse/ravine in the east between Fickleshole and Farleigh at 126m AOD.

 Farleigh lies high and commands views for a long distance including over London.
 It is well wooded and the soil is most suited to pasture.
 The administrative centre of the district, Oxted, is below the uplands upon which Farleigh lies, 4 mi due south.
 The highest point of the North Downs, Botley Hill, is a slight, gentle rise south of Chelsham and Warlingham along the straight Croydon Road, which afterwards veers east and descends the ridge to Westerham, Kent.